jessingrass/microbit_stub/README.md

 -------
 ```

-**Note:** as with the physical microbit, showing a string with runs repeated characters results in superimposition.
+As with the physical microbit, showing a string with runs repeated characters results in superimposition.
 That is `display.show('hello')` superimposes the 2nd `l` on the first.
 Scrolling a string with repeated characters shows all characters.

 In addition to the implementation of the `microbit` classes and global functions such as `sleep`, `microbit_stub` extends the API with a `State` class and a single `state` instance that represents the state of buttons, pins, and accelerometer x, y and z values.
 For example, reading from a pin involves reading from a corresponding value of the `state` object.
 Writing to a pin, changes a corresponding value of the `state` object.
 See the next section for information on how to use the `state` instance to simulate state changes.